-The Yoshinohori-yashiki was built by Maruyama Tangomori very close to Yoshinomachi Yakata which was built by Maruyama Niwamori.
+The Yoshinohori-yashiki was built by Maruyama Tangonokami very close to Yoshinomachi Yakata which was built by Maruyama Niwanokami.
 The area was controlled by the Maruyama Clan.
-Although initially supportive, the clan would ultimately oppose the Takeda Clan after they invaded the area and were forced to relocate to Uesugi-controlled territory in Echigo.
-With the Ogasawara resurgence after the destruction of the Takeda Clan, the Maruyama returned and built these residences.
+Although initially supportive, the clan would ultimately oppose the Takeda Clan after they invaded the area, and were forced to relocate to Uesugi-controlled territory in Echigo.
+With the Ogasawara resurgence after the destruction of the Takeda Clan, the Maruyama returned, however.

 A moat and rampart ruin remains belong the roadside.
 The site is now a private residence.
 Google Maps indicates that the road passes the moat and goes by the house but to me it looked like the house's driveway.
 I looked from behind the site and this was a dirt track road between farmland.
 I concluded my investigations here as I was concerned about accidentally tresspassing.
 The current house is built in a traditional vernacular style surrounded by fields so it's quite fitting.